 The app connects to a research server which contains a curated list of family diagrams contributed by fellow users.
 These diagrams are anonymized unless explicitly saved to use the real names, or to require a password to see the real names.

 Perusing existing cases can provide a way to become familiar with the way families adapt in general.
-For example, it may be possible to bring a hypothesis to a series of family cases and see if any of the data contradict it.
+For example, it may be possible to bring a hypothesis to a series of family cases and see if any of the data from available cases contradict it.

-Open the diagram settings by clicking the gear icon on the Drawer toolbar on the right side of the window.
+To contribute a diagram to the research server, open the diagram settings by clicking the gear icon on the right side of the window.
 Then scroll down and click "Contribute to research".
 The diagram will be assigned an alias and registered with the server.
 It will not be available to other users of the app until it is approved by Family Diagram staff.

 All names are replaced with aliases by default to protect the identities of the users.
 However, this process does not work perfectly when applied to event descriptions and note fields in all items.
 You should therefore take care when entering data.
 You can test this anonymization using the "Hide names" function in the diagram and scanning through events and notes fields for identifying information.